LaunchSchoolKalisz/Launch_School_RB120/interview_prep/explaining_code.md

 jenny.change_number('867-5309')
 jenny.number                    # => 867-5309
 ```
-Note: good practice  to reassign the instance variables using the setter method.
+Note: It is good practice to reassign the instance variables using the setter method.
 This is because the getter/setter methods are much easier to reference if we ever need to retrieve or modify the state of the object as we can make changes in just one place.
+If we do not want to expose all of the raw data that the instance variable references, then we can hide all or part of the data by using the method access controller.
 If you try to access an uninitialized instance variable it always returns nil.

 ### Using attr_*
+Accessor Methods are special methods used with instance variables that allow us to get or set the data contained within the state of an object.
 Because setter and getter methods are so commonplace, Ruby gives us a built-in short hand to create them: `attr_accessor`.
 This method takes a symbol as an argument, which is used to create the method name for both the getter and the setter methods.
 This is nice because we can now replace long and cumbersome method definitions with a single line.

 ```
 class Student